stonepros/stone/doc/radosgw/nfs.rst

 ======

-The librgw.so shared library (Unix) provides a loadable interface to Ceph Object Gateway services, and instantiates a full Ceph Object Gateway instance on initialization.
+The librgw.so shared library (Unix) provides a loadable interface to Stone Object Gateway services, and instantiates a full Stone Object Gateway instance on initialization.

 In turn, librgw.so exports rgw_file, a stateful API for file-oriented